How to Track Your Goals From Claude (Step-by-Step MCP Setup Guide)

 Save the file.
 Then quit Claude Desktop completely (not just close the window) and reopen it.
 On macOS that means Cmd+Q. On Windows, right-click the tray icon and choose Quit.
 Reopening is what triggers Claude to read the new config.

-The token is scoped to your account.
 Claude can read and write your goals, milestones, habits, routines, actions, and personal context, plus call AI suggestion tools.
-It cannot see other users' data.
-Every query passes through Supabase Row Level Security.
+It cannot see other users' data or anything outside your account.

 The fastest way to confirm is to ask Claude to list your goals.
 Open a new conversation in Claude Desktop and type: